The best hotels in Loire Valley

 Don't miss the Abbaye Royale de Fontevraud near Saumur.
 It's one of the largest medieval abbey complexes in Europe and most visitors rush through it in 90 minutes.
 We've seen people budget a morning and wish they'd stayed the whole day.
 Hôtel de l'Abbaye sits literally within the abbey walls at $155-230/night.

-Loire Valley's best neighborhoods
+Loire Valley's best hotel regions

 Amboise is the smartest base: compact, walkable, and dead-centre between Tours and Blois.
 If you're prioritising château access over nightlife, go Amboise or Onzain first.